-The start of the 2023 college football season has been marked by two big themes: realignment and new rules.
-While there is no shortage of realignment news on this website, we want to look at how the new rules have impacted the pace of the game.
+The start of the 2023 college football season was marked by two big themes: realignment and new rules.
+While there is no shortage of realignment news on this website, we looked at how the new rules have impacted the pace of the game.
 The table below will be updated as more weeks are completed and data becomes available from the NCAA for Division 3 game lengths.

 What are the New Rules?